graphql/graphql-spec/spec/Section 2 -- Language.md

 }
 ```

-The first has explictly provided {null} to the argument "arg", while the second
+The first has explicitly provided {null} to the argument "arg", while the second
 has implicitly not provided a value to the argument "arg".
 These two forms may
 be interpreted differently.
 For example, a mutation representing deleting a
 field vs not altering a field, respectively.
 Neither form may be used for an